Flux-balance laws in scalar self-force theory

 At this point, we evaluate Eq.~\eqref{eqn:dJ_integrand} at some $x''$ and integrate over the volume $\V{\tau', \tau}$, yielding

-\end{widetext} where the second equality follows from Eq.~\eqref{eqn:delta_switch}, and in the third equality we have simply integrated over the delta function.
+\end{widetext} where in the second equality, we have switched the order of integration and updated the bounds according to Eq.~\eqref{eqn:delta_switch}, and in the third equality we have simply integrated over the delta function.
 For brevity, we implicitly write $X'' \equiv \Gamma(\tau'') = \flow(\tau'' - \tau) (X)$.

-Combining this equation with Eq.~\eqref{eqn:Delta_var_Gamma}, and using the fact that $\var H = q \phi^{\rm R}$, we therefore find that
+Using the fact that $\var H = q \phi^{\rm R}$ [Eq.~\eqref{eqn:hamiltonian}], we now find that the integral on the right-hand side of Eq.~\eqref{eqn:J_dphi} is equivalent to the integral over the worldline we found in the right-hand side of our earlier result for the change in $\var \Gamma^A$ [Eq.~\eqref{eqn:Delta_var_Gamma}].
+Combining these two equations, we therefore find that

 This is of the form of a flux-balance law: it relates a ``change'' in the vector $\var \Gamma^A$ (defined in an appropriate way) to the integral of a conserved current.
-Taking the ``action-variable'' component of Eq.~\eqref{eqn:Gamma_flux_balance}, one finds the following formula in terms of coordinates:
+Taking the ``action-variable'' component of Eq.~\eqref{eqn:Gamma_flux_balance}, and using the fact that